-Your wing is supplied with a specially designed bag that is light and comfortable.
+As standard, your wing is supplied with a specially designed bag that is light and comfortable.
 It features a padded hip belt, ergonomic adjustable shoulder straps and extra pockets to store keys, accessories and all those extra bits.
 Its large volume allows you to store all of your equipment whilst distributing the weight for comfortable hiking.
+We have a large range of bags and you can choose from any of them at the time of order.

-Brake Lines
+C Brake Lines